Seattle-style hot dog: Preparation

-The meat is typically grilled and the hoagie roll or bun is usually toasted.
+The sausage is cut butterfly style then grilled and served on either a hoagie roll or bun, usually toasted.

-The use of cream cheese defines the Seattle-style hot dog.
-Sellers sometimes use pistol-grip sauce dispensers to quickly add the thick cream cheese.
+A key component of what defines a Seattle-style hot dog is the use of the cream cheese.
+Since the creation, vendors debated on what additional topping goes on a Seattle Dog, but a common consensus is that cream cheese is a requirement.
+Sellers typically slather the toasted bun with cream cheese like a bagel while other sometimes use pistol-grip sauce dispensers to quickly add the thick cream cheese.
 The owner of Dante's Inferno Dogs says that he was the first to introduce their use.

 Grilled onions are one of the most popular additions.
 Other toppings include jalapeños and other peppers, sauerkraut or grilled cabbage, and scallions.
 Condiments such as mustard (American yellow or spicy brown), barbecue sauce, and Sriracha sauce are favorites, while ketchup is used less often.